In this article, I’m sharing everything you need to know about the 2024 IRMAA Brackets.

-There are no taxes on QCDs. (i.e., If you use QCDs for some or all of your RMD in a given year, that money will not be taxed.)
+There are no taxes on QCDs.
+For example, if you use QCDs for some or all of your RMD in a given year, that money will not be taxed.

 RMDs and the corresponding taxes they trigger are a big reason why Medicare recipients are pushed into a higher IRMAA bracket.

-QCDs processed before age 73 — or QCDs in excess of RMD amounts — can help reduce future Required Minimum Distributions.
+QCDs processed before age 73 — or QCDs above RMD amounts — can help reduce future Required Minimum Distributions.
 This can, in turn, help reduce your MAGI (and reduce IRMAA!) in future years.

 Donor-Advised Fund (DAF)

-A donor-advised fund (DAF) is a type of investment account used for charitable giving purposes only.
+A donor-advised fund (DAF) is an investment account used for charitable giving purposes only.
 Many major financial institutions offer DAF giving accounts (e.g., Fidelity Charitable, Schwab Charitable).

 You can make lump-sum contributions to a DAF account in the current year, receive a tax deduction for the amount contributed, and then distribute amounts to various charities over time.